Aluisio-Pires/filament-permission/docs/installation-laravel.md

 3. You can **install the package via composer**:

-        composer require spatie/laravel-permission
+        composer require aluisio-pires/filament-permission

-4. Optional: The **`Spatie\Permission\PermissionServiceProvider::class`** service provider will automatically get registered.
+4. Optional: The **`AluisioPires\Permission\PermissionServiceProvider::class`** service provider will automatically get registered.
 Or you may manually add the service provider to the array in your `bootstrap/providers.php` (or `config/app.php` in Laravel 10 or older) file.

-5. **You should publish** [the migration](https://github.com/spatie/laravel-permission/blob/main/database/migrations/create_permission_tables.php.stub) and the [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php) with:
+5. **You should publish** [the migration](https://github.com/aluisio-pires/filament-permission/blob/main/database/migrations/create_permission_tables.php.stub) and the [`config/permission.php` config file](https://github.com/aluisio-pires/filament-permission/blob/main/config/permission.php) with:

     ```
-    php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"
+    php artisan vendor:publish --provider="AluisioPires\Permission\PermissionServiceProvider"
     ```

 6. BEFORE RUNNING MIGRATIONS

    - **If you are using UUIDs**, see the Advanced section of the docs on UUID steps, before you continue.
 It explains some changes you may want to make to the migrations and config file before continuing.
 It also mentions important considerations after extending this package's models for UUID capability.

-   - **If you are going to use the TEAMS features** you must update your [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php):
+   - **If you are going to use the TEAMS features** you must update your [`config/permission.php` config file](https://github.com/aluisio-pires/filament-permission/blob/main/config/permission.php):
        - must set `'teams' => true,`
        - and (optional) you may set `team_foreign_key` name in the config file if you want to use a custom foreign key in your database for teams